rajpipaliya048/college_system/readme.md

 # Django Based Web-Application

-Django is very popular framework of python to build web applications.
+Django is very popular framework of python to build web applications.You can learn it form official [Documentation](https://docs.djangoproject.com/en/5.0/)

 This project is based on selling the courses.